Moral reasoning: Lawrence Kohlberg

 The third stage is part of the conventional morality level and is called interpersonal relationships.
+This stage ages from 10 to 12 years old where they concern about living up to expectations and reciprocity.
+For example, their actings are mostly motivated by their parent's praises or reactions.
 In this stage one tries to conform to what is considered moral by the society that they live in, attempting to be seen by peers as a good person.
 The fourth stage is also in the conventional morality level and is called maintaining social order.
+Kids around this stage age between 12 and 14 where they believe conventions are arbitrary social expectations.
+Also, they believe moral decisions are based on fairness not rules.
 This stage focuses on a view of society as a whole and following the laws and rules of that society.

 The fifth stage is a part of the post-conventional level and is called social contract and individual rights.
+People in this age vary from 17 to 20 which not much people are in it.
+They believe morality is relative to systems of laws, and they don't think any system is necessarily superior.
 In this stage people begin to consider differing ideas about morality in other people and feel that rules and laws should be agreed on by the members of a society.
 The sixth and final stage of moral development, the second in the post-conventional level, is called universal principles.
+They usually age between 21 or older where they think what is moral are values and rights that exist prior to social attachment and contracts.
 At this stage people begin to develop their ideas of universal moral principles and will consider them the right thing to do regardless of what the laws of a society are.